Zehelein/pg-transactional-outbox/lib/README.md

   await initializeInboxService(
     config,
     // This array holds a list of all message handlers for all the aggregate
-    // and event types.
+    // and message types.
 More than one handler can be configured for the same
-    // aggregate type and event type.
+    // aggregate type and message type.
     [
       {
         aggregateType: 'movie',
-        eventType: 'movie_created',
+        messageType: 'movie_created',
         handle: async (
           message: InboxMessage,
           client: ClientBase,